kiwigrid/k8s-sidecar/README.md

 | `LOG_CONFIG`               | Log configuration file path.
 If not configured, uses the default log config for backward compatibility support.
 When not configured `LOG_LEVEL, LOG_FORMAT and LOG_TZ` would be used.
 Refer to [Python logging](https://docs.python.org/3/library/logging.config.html) for log configuration.
 For sample configuration file  refer to file examples/example_logconfig.yaml | false    | -                                         | string  |

 # Environment variable expansion in LOG_CONFIG
-Kiwigrid k8s-sidecar supports expansion fo environment variables expansion in the log config.
+Kiwigrid k8s-sidecar supports expansion of environment variables in the log config.
 This can be done by wrapping the name of environment variable in the regex placeholder `$(<env_var_name>)` in the log config.
 At the startup, the k8s container will look for the regex wrapper and replace all the matched occurrences with the content of the environment variables.